2014–15 EBU Player of the Year Championship

 The 2014–15 EBU Player of the Year Championship was the competition's first season.
 Points were accumulated over the EBU's ten most prestigious events from 1 October 2014 to 30 September 2015.
 David Gold became the inaugural champion.

-List of Competitions
+List of competitions

-Summary of Results
+Results

 This list displays the top ten players; 134 players received points.
 Winners of each event are highlighted in bold.

-Full Results
+Full results

 Results tables for each event extend only to those pairs or teams that receive championship points, or to the top 10 (including ties) of the field if appropriate.

 Gold Cup

 16 points were awarded to the champions, 8 to the runners-up, 4 to semi-finalists and 1 to quarter-finalists.
 Home/away draws and IMP scores for each side were not recorded; By convention, team names are based on the full name of the captain.

 Spring Fours

 14 points were awarded to the champions, 8 to the runners-up, 4 to semi-finalists and 1 to quarter-finalists.
 The higher ranked seed is listed first in each case; By convention, team names are based on the surname of the captain.